The Vanderbilt Kennedy Center is a partner of the Frist Center for Autism and Innovation.

 - documenting and disseminating an all-hands community-based approach — including educators, researchers, employers, philanthropists, and community organizers — to enhance quality of life for autistic individuals through meaningful employment.

-The Initiative for Autism, Innovation, and the Workforce serves as the core academic research partner for a community-based partnership that we call “the Nashville Model”.
+The Frist Center for Autism and Innovation serves as the core academic research partner for a community-based partnership that we call “the Nashville Model”.
 Our ultimate purpose is to advance workforce innovation through the employment of autistic adults, with the Nashville Model as our testbed.
 Our initial research and development components include developing a new battery of specialized assessments for identifying autistic capabilities and assistive technologies to support autistic individuals in the workplace, working with employment partners to connect autistic individuals with appropriately matched job opportunities, measuring the business impact that the “autism advantage” truly represents, and developing with our partners the Nashville Model — a scalable and replicable community-based approach to employment that includes management/leadership training to adapt to people on the spectrum.

-Grand Challenge of the Vanderbilt Initiative for Autism, Innovation, and the Workforce
+Grand Challenge of the Frist Center for Autism and Innovation

 The past decade has documented the potent challenge of optimizing lifespan outcomes for individuals with increasingly common and impairing neurodevelopmental disorders, such as autism (now affecting about 1 in 68 people).
 Traditional research, educational, and employment approaches have focused on characterizing symptoms, impairments, and documenting challenges related to unemployment, underemployment, psychiatric symptoms, and other negative quality-of-life indicators.
 With these characteristics well-documented, there has emerged a great need and opportunity for creating, understanding, and systematizing interventions for individuals with autism, in particular autistic adults as they make the crucial transitions from high school to college to employment to career — transitions that will shape their trajectories for the rest of their lives.